-Companies which operate a with profits scheme may keep back some profits in a good year, so that they can pay bonuses in years that aren’t so good.
+Companies that operate a with profits scheme may keep back some profits in a good year, so that they can pay bonuses in years that aren't so good.
 This process is called smoothing.
-There may also be an end, or terminal bonus paid when the investment matures.
+There may also be an end or terminal bonus paid when the investment matures.

 See "Annual interest".